Weifang Shandong, China Travel Guide

 Weifang's relatively flat terrain focuses less on extreme outdoor sports, yet it has opportunities for gentle adventures and enjoying its green spaces.

-Visiting Yangjiabu Folk Culture Village and interacting with artisans directly supports community-based tourism by purchasing their crafts and engaging with their traditions.
+Visiting Yangjiabu Folk Culture Village and interacting with artisans directly supports community-based tourism by purchasing their crafts and engaging along with their traditions.

 Participate in a kite-making workshop at Yangjiabu Folk Culture Village.
 This hands-on experience offers appreciation for Weifang's signature craft.